-As usual in this monthly blog post I’d like to share with you some of the objects that have been recently added to the industry and transport collections.
+As usual in this monthly blog post I’d like to show you some of the objects that have recently been added to the industry and transport collections.

 Follow us on Twitter - @IndustryACNMW